 This is what you’ve got right now and this is who you are at this moment in time.
 Constantly wanting something else or to be better or different can only bring unhappiness and dissatisfaction.

 You’ve probably heard about developing an attitude of gratitude.
-Stop and look around you now.
-Just mentally label all the things you have in life to be grateful for.
-Your health.
-Your home.
-Your friends.
-A blue sky.
-The rain…
+You can do it right now.
+Stop and look around and just mentally label all the things you have in life to be grateful for.
+Your health, your home, your friends, a blue sky.
+Even the rain…

-I constantly coach students and clients to be present by staying connected to, and aware of, breathing.
+I constantly coach students and clients to be present by staying connected to, and aware of, their breathing.
 Our breath is the most amazing guide and teacher to how we are.
-On average and based on 12 breaths per minute, we take approximately 17’280 a day!
-We don’t have to think about it.
+On average, based on 12 breaths per minute, we take approximately 17,280 breaths a day!
+We don’t even have to think about it.
 Breath breathes itself through us.

 Do it on the train, in the car, at the shops, walking down the road.
-Train yourself to be here now and make good use of your mind rather than being a slave to where it wants to take you.
+Train yourself to be here now.
+Stop leaking energy into the past or future.
+Stop being a slave to where it wants to take you and make good use of your mind!